CottageFox/CottageFox.github.io/docs/01-Block-Diagram/Block-Diagram.md

 <br>

-Each block helps to meet the requirements of our product.
-The Power supply supplies power to the system.
-The Voltage regulator regulates the power going through the system.
-The IR Emitter / Detector is going to an Op-amp to amplify it, which then goes to the ADC of the microcontroller.
-This converts the analog signal to a digital signal which the microcontroller can understand.
-There are Digital I/Os, the LED and Switch are for debugging.
-Then there are 2 ribbon cable connectors which connect to my teamates and have a universlal ground.
+My block diagram helps to meet our team product requirements as I have a sensor that is outputing an analog signal, that is then getting amplified by an op-amp and going into the microcontroller.
+I have an LED and Button for debugging, and am outputting to 2 ribbon cables that connect to 2 of my teamates.